remidion/mlopscommunity_meetup/README.md

 [![Load Testing][product-screenshot]](https://example.com)

 The project is aimed at getting started with load testing a microservice before taking it to production.
 We use FastAPI microservice (to predict weather) and Locust to load test the service (locally or on cloud).
+You can find detailed instructions in the [Engineering MLOps](https://www.amazon.com/Engineering-MLOps-Rapidly-production-ready-learning/dp/1800562888) book.